-Remember you only get one chance to make a first impression so be aware of basic manners, take extra time to get there, and turn off your phone and keep it out of sight while your with your date.
+Remember you only get one chance to make a first impression so be aware of basic manners.
+Take extra time to get there.
+Make sure to turn off your phone and keep it out of sight while your with your date.

 4. You Didn’t Speak Before The Date

 If you’ve swiped right or met online, it’s important to create an initial connection by having a conversation on the phone first before meeting in person.